Actually Free AI Interview Assistants (I Tested 8 of Them)

 3 free copilot sessions (15 minutes each).
 That's 45 minutes total.
 Enough to try it out but not enough to rely on long-term without paying.

-Their free AI mock interview tools and question banks are actually pretty solid though.
+Their free AI tools (mock interviews, question banks) are actually pretty solid though.

 The "Meh" Tier: Limited Free Options